Old National Library Building: Public dissent

 From March to April 1999, there arose a huge groundswell of public dissent in the media over the National Library building's fate, as well as the drastic physical alterations of its environs.
 A number of featured columns by journalists touched on gradually disappearing heritage landmarks, as well as shared memories of Singaporeans.
 The National Library Board (NLB) also defended its decision to renovate the library in 1997 when it was announced it would be demolished only a few years later.
 The upgrades were to bring it "up to par with the other libraries", which was seen in its increase in visitorship after the renovation.
-In May, the NLB launched online questionaires that allowed the public to express what they wanted in the new library building, along with elements of the old building that should be preserved in the new building's design.
+In May, the NLB launched online questionnaires that allowed the public to express what they wanted in the new library building, along with elements of the old building that should be preserved in the new building's design.
 This came shortly after a suggestion that the library's steps and foyer could be replicated for the new building.

 On 24 January 2000, after SMU chaired a technical workshop to obtain feedback on three alternative proposals, architect Tay Kheng Soon held a press conference at The Substation to unveil his unofficial SMU masterplan.
 His proposal entailed re-routing the tunnel to save the National Library building.
 A week later, Tay wrote to the Prime Minister's Office regarding his proposal which was referred to the MND.
 A number of people wrote in either in support of Tay's plans or arguing for heritage conservation in general.
 A few articles and letters highlighted that the adamant official response to public dissent ran counter to the spirit of the Government's S21 Vision, which expressed a desire to foster civic participation and active citizenry.
 On 7 March 2000, MND minister Mah Bow Tan announced in Parliament that the National Library building would have to be demolished.
 According to Mah, the authorities had assessed Tay's plans but concluded that the URA's plan was a better proposal for preserving the Civic District's ambience and being more people-friendly.